B&O Beoplay H5 Wireless In Ear Headphones Review

 The sound delivery from the Beoplay H5 is also a little special – not just because you get every high tech audio enhancing protocol (aptX, aptX low latency, and AAC), but because B&O have set the default sound profile aiming towards accuracy rather than bass boosted madness.

 Listening at the default settings gives a finely balanced & delicate rendition of music, with finely controlled bass that doesn’t threaten to overpower the warm & full midrange.
 High end response is full of crispness & clarity, with female vocals coming through exceptionally well.
+It’s a great, well rounded sound delivery that feels like it has been set up to be inoffensive right out of the box.

 We’ve heard comments that the bass is lacking, but in truth we think that is mainly due to comparison with other more fashion oriented headphones that come as default with a major bass boost.
 Don’t fret, if a bit more excitement & punch is what you are looking for then a quick tweak with the B&O app (available on iPhone & Android devices) will get that for you in spades.